swyxio/react-static-mdx/content/talks/pending.md

+## Getting started with React + TypeScript

+TypeScript is increasingly being adopted in React apps at scale, from AirBnb to Shopify to Atlassian.
+In this live coding talk, we walk through best practices and introduce everything you need to know to get started, WITHOUT getting lost in arcane generic type logic!

 ## A Skeptic's Intro to the JAMStack

 A delightful exploration of how JavaScript web apps, serverless APIs, the static-site renaissance, and Git-centric workflows are enabling a whole new architecture, from a fellow skeptic wary of marketing acronyms.